 New Interfaces for Musical Expression (NIME), took place in Copenhagen in June 2017.
 I was lucky enough to have a paper accepted into this conference.

 NIME gathers researchers and musicians from all over the world to share their knowledge and late-breaking work on new musical interface design.
 The conference started out as a workshop at the Conference on Human Factors in Computing Systems (CHI) in 2001.
-Since then, an annual series of international conferences have been held around the world, hosted by research groups dedicated to interface design, human-computer interaction, and computer music.
+Since then, an annual series of international conferences has been held around the world, hosted by research groups dedicated to interface design, human-computer interaction, and computer music.
 Here are a few of my pictures from the conference.

-This is the biggest conference in the field closest in relation to my research.
-To see the research that is currently sat at the forefront of the field and to hear other researchers talk about their work has been invaluable.
+This is the biggest conference in the field closest to my research.
+To see the research that is currently at the forefront of the field and to hear other researchers talk about their work has been invaluable.
 As my research is related to physical objects and interactions with them, it has been very useful and sometimes essential to see the objects in action and to see how these instruments are used up close and in performance.
 I also got to partake in workshops around my subject area and get involved in the general discourse of the field.
-The whole conference has inspired me greatly and I would recommend anyone researching in musical interfaces to attend in the future.
+The whole conference has inspired me greatly and I would recommend anyone researching musical interfaces to attend in the future.

 I would be happy to provide more information on my experience at this conference so please contact me for further discussion.